I Want To...

 Recognizing the signs of a stroke and getting to The Johns Hopkins Hospital quickly meant Althea got the clot-busting medication tPA (tissue plasminogen activator), which saved her life.
 Watch her story to learn what you can do in a similar situation and how the Johns Hopkins Comprehensive Stroke Center is continually making research advances in stroke treatments.

 Aneurysm: Brianna's Story

 California teenager Brianna Atkins faced the reality of a life-threatening brain aneurysm with little hope for treatment options.
-Alexander Coon, M.D., of Johns Hopkins used an innovative, minimally invasive flow diversion approach that gave Brianna the chance to lead a normal life.
+Johns Hopkins aneurysm experts used an innovative, minimally invasive flow diversion approach that gave Brianna the chance to lead a normal life.